ShikOfTheRa/scarab-osd/DOCUMENTATION/User_Guide.md

 <li>!!
 NOTE !!
 See guide for how to calibrate<br>
 <br>
 <b>RSSI</b>
 <li>Display RSSI - select this if you wish to display RSSI on the OSD.
-By default this enables Analog RSSI direct to teh controller<br>
+By default this enables Analog RSSI direct to the controller<br>
 <li>Use MWII - select this if you wish to to use the RSSI value from the Flight Controller instead of the OSD.
 This can be analogue or PWM - but only when its connected to the Flight controller<br>
 <li>Use PWM - select this if you wish to use the RSSI value from a RX providing PWM RSSI connected to the OSD<br>
 <li>If neither MWII or PWM are selected, the OSD will use analogue RSSI from a RX directly connected to the OSD<br>